nytimes/ice/README.md

 ## Limitations/Dependencies

-- ice depends on jQuery.
-We will be working to remove this dependency at some point.
 - ice needs to be initialized after the DOM ready event fires.
 - ice was originally created for the simple markup behind nytimes.com articles (`p`, `a`, `em`, `strong`).
 As such, it requires that all text editing takes place in a common root block element, and that there are no other blocks found in the editor.
 Any type of inline elements are ok, inside of the common root blocks.
 - Unfortunately, we haven't been able to test this across all browsers and versions.
 We know that it tests well in modern Firefox (5+) and Webkit browsers, and "seems to work" in IE7+.
-We intend to do more testing and get a better idea about what ice can support across browsers, shortly.
+We intend to do more testing and get a better idea about what ice can support across browsers.

-## Please Help

-In the coming months we will be adding documentation, known issues to the tracker, more unit testing, more plugins, and more features.
-This is a big task and we would love some help.

 ## License